iipc/robustlinks/README.md

 * `Get at current date`: Clicking this menu item will take you to the original url provided in the `data-originalurl` attribute.

-* `Get near page creation date ...`: This menu item is similar to the `Get near link date ...`, except it uses the [Schema.org](http://schema.org) attribute `datePublished`, if provided.
+* `Get near page creation date ...`: This menu item is similar to the `Get near link date ...`, except it uses the [Schema.org](http://schema.org) attribute `datePublished`, if provided in the linking HTML page.

-* `Get near page modified date ...`: This menu item is similar to the `Get near link date ...`, except it uses the [Schema.org](http://schema.org) attribute `dateModified`, if provided.
+* `Get near page modified date ...`: This menu item is similar to the `Get near link date ...`, except it uses the [Schema.org](http://schema.org) attribute `dateModified`, if provided in the linking HTML page.

 ### Exclude URLs from Robust Links